randomstr1ng/tf-sap-automation/README.md

 > [!WARNING]
 > The Installation of the components runs in the background and take some time.
 Either check the logfile `/var/log/cloud-init-output.log` or the status of the service itself.

-At the moment the following SAP Systems are supported:
+At the moment the following SAP Components are supported:
 - SAPRouter
 - SAP Cloud Connector